Health Insurance MarketPlace

 Health Care Reform changes the obligations of insurance companies and employers to provide consumer protections related to health coverage, like covering pre-existing conditions and not charging more for coverage based on an individual’s gender.

-What is the Intended Outcomes of Health Care Reform?
+What are the Intended Outcomes of Health Care Reform?

 • To provide individuals with higher quality and more affordability of health insurance.